-With non-essential travel largely paused because of the coronavirus pandemic, some people are planning future trips for when it will be safe to travel again.
-Thanks to more lenient ticket change and cancellation policies introduced by many airlines and hotels in 2020, it’s easy to book knowing that trips can be postponed or cancelled with no fee if need be.
+With travel largely rebounding in the wake of the coronavirus pandemic, people are beginning to plan trips to make up for lost time.
+And thanks to more lenient ticket change and cancellation policies introduced by many airlines and hotels in 2020, it’s easy to book knowing that trips can be postponed or cancelled with no fee if need be.

 While most people book travel online, either directly from a travel provider’s website or from third-party portals like Expedia or Orbitz, people who hold certain credit cards have another option.
 They can use the card issuer’s own travel portal, where they can book travel using the points they earned with the card rather than pay out of pocket.